JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 ## Supported Environments

-TeamCity Docker Support can run on Mac, Linux, and Windows build agents.
+TeamCity Docker Support can run on Windows, Linux, and macOS build agents.
 It uses the `docker` executable on the build agent machine, so it should be runnable by the build agent user.

 <note>